 The United States has long been struggling with an opioid addiction wave of epidemic proportions.
-Now a new opioid has emerged as the new center of abuse and overdose: Fentanyl.
+Now an opioid from the 1960’s has emerged as the new center of abuse and it is more powerful than heroin: Fentanyl.

 In fact, according to the Drug Enforcement Administration (DEA), it is 50-100 times more potent than morphine and 25-50 times more potent than heroin.

 CDC’s latest round-up of fentanyl-related deaths is alarming, to say the least.

 - Ohio reported 514 fentanyl-related deaths in 2014, up from 93 the year before.